 Because there is no title on the front cover of the book, tell students that the book is called Parrots Over Puerto Rico.
 Talk about the title.
-Ask students to think about why the authors decided not to place the title on the cover.
-Also ask students what they think the title means.
-Then encourage students to think about what the book will most likely be about and whom the book might be about.
+Ask students what they think the title means.
+Then ask them what they think this book will most likely be about and who the book might be about.
 What places might be talked about in the text?
 What animals might be talked about?
 What do you think might happen?
 What information do you think you might learn?
+What makes you think that?

-Have students observe the vertical orientation of the book, with the text and illustrations positioned so that the book is read by flipping up the pages instead of turning the pages horizontally right to left.
-Encourage students to consider why the authors chose to structure the book this way.
+Have students observe the vertical orientation of the book, with the text and illustrations positioned so that the book is be read by flipping up the pages instead of turning the pages horizontally right to left.
+Ask students why they think the authors decided to structure the book this way.